Citrullin/documentation/general/0.1/how-to-guides/set-up-a-ble-ipv6-border-router.md

 ## Prerequisites

+- SBC or PC (The machine acts as the border router)
 - Ubuntu (or another linux distro, if you are familiar with it)
 - Bluetooth <= 4.0 (USB dongle or integrated)
+b
 ## Install an older Linux kernel

 :::info:
 Due to [a bug](https://github.com/RIOT-OS/RIOT/issues/11147), you need to use an older Linux kernel.
 :::